 Grab your stand mixer (or electric hand mixer) and beat the sugars with the oil until it is light and fluffy.
 Add the eggs, one at a time, beating well after each addition.
 Finally, add the vanilla and pineapple and continue to mix until thoroughly combined.

 Now we want to combine the dry ingredients with the wet ingredients.
 Simply add the flour mixture to the egg mixture and beat on low until just combined.

-If you’re adding nuts to your cake, fold them into your batter using a wooden spoon or rubber spatula.
+If you’re adding nuts to your carrot sheet cake, fold them into your batter using a wooden spoon or rubber spatula.

-Pour the batter into your prepared baking sheet and spread into an even layer.
-Bake in a preheated oven for 22-25 minutes, or until a toothpick inserted in the middle comes out clean.
+Pour the batter into your prepared baking sheet and spread it into an even layer.
+Bake for 22-25 minutes, or until a toothpick inserted in the middle comes out clean.